-The QualitEE project is carrying out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
-Key outcomes from this work are being published, and made available for download, to support the uptake and development of quality assurance for energy efficiency services.
+The QualitEE project has carried out extensive research, as well as consultation with key experts and stakeholders in the energy efficiency services market.
+Key outcomes from this work have been published, and made available for download, to support the uptake and development of quality assurance for energy efficiency services.

 Quality Assessment Criteria

 The Focal Publication of QualitEE

 The focal publication is a core set of Quality Assessment Criteria for energy efficiency services harmonised across Europe, and with nationally focussed additions.
 The guidelines break down the key aspects within energy efficiency services into components/questions that can be individually assessed for quality, known as the ‘quality criteria’.

 Each ‘Quality Criterion’ has the following form…